benjaminreid/benjaminreid.me/_posts/2014-04-03-my-favourite-game-2013.md

 {% include img.html src="my-favourite-game-of-2013/ambush.jpg" alt="The Last Of Us - Ambush" %}

-I could go on and on, as I adore many aspects of the game but these are just of the few best bits.
+I could go on and on, as I adore so many aspects of this game but I'm going to keep this short and sweet.

+### Final words

+The Last Of Us is a masterpiece, I implore you to play it if you are into your games and even if you are not.

+I tip my hat to you Naughty Dog.